-The Kangaroo Point cliffs are one of Brisbane’s iconic sights.
-But to climbers they’re ‘KP’ an epic crag with city views.
+The Kangaroo Point cliffs are one of Brisbane’s iconic must-visit spots.
+But to climbers, they’re ‘KP’ – an epic crag with city views.

 If you’ve ever visited or lived in Brisbane, you’ve likely wandered riverside by the base of the Kangaroo Point cliffs.
 From the top of the jagged cliffs, the city skyline features as a spectacular backdrop against the Brisbane River.

-You can work up a sweat on the popular but gruelling Kangaroo Point stairs built into the rock, or test out your outdoor climbing skills without leaving the city.
+You can work up a sweat on the popular but gruelling Kangaroo Point stairs built into the rock, or test out your outdoor climbing skills without leaving the city – it’s only 5 minutes from the CBD.
+Plus, the crag is lit at night, so you can climb then too!

 This turned the cliffs into an urban outdoor climbing paradise decades later.